Today President Biden Announced New Actions to Lower Energy Costs for Families Amid Expected 10-year High Heating Costs This Winter.

 Those who heat with natural gas will confront the largest spike, with their cost predicted to soar 34.3% over last year.
 Conversely, homeowners who use electric heat are forecasted to see the lowest increase at 6.9%.

 The good news is that families can prevent a utility bill blitz by following a few simple tips.
-With home heating and cooling accounting for nearly half of home energy use, small steps can go a long way.
+Small steps can go a long way with home heating and cooling accounting for nearly half of home energy use.

 How To Lower Your Electric Bill

 One of the biggest wastes of power today is mobile device chargers.
 When not in use, unplug them.
 Small amounts of energy still trickle through the charger, which causes a drain on your bill.
 They are like little vampires sucking your power while you are sleeping.

 When you leave a room, turn the TV off.
 Turn the computers off.
 Turn the lights off.
 Simple things amount to small savings.
 Small savings add up to big ones.
 One big thing is to use as little power as possible during the busy times of the day.
 Sometimes your energy provider will charge you more during these times.